tzunghaor/inkscape-eps-export/README.md

 that the result looks different in Illustrator than in other programs.

 ## Installation
-Copy aieps_output.inx and aieps_output.py  into the Inkscape extensions folder:
+Copy aieps_output.inx and aieps_output.py  into the Inkscape extensions folder.
+It is usually in the following location:

 * On Windows C:\\Program Files\\Inkscape\\share\\extensions
 * On Linux /usr/share/inkscape/extensions or ~/.config/inkscape/extensions

+If you don't have permission to write to system folders or Inkscape does not find your extension, you can check where it actually looks for it: in the menu open *Edit -> Preferences...*, and in the *System* section look for *User extensions:*.

 ## Known limitations